pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 Is that really your account?
 Mistaking something there and the money is gone.
 It's just on an address and somebody feels happy about it, but you re-attempt it.

-So this is the contract of the NFT?
+student: So this is the contract of the NFT?
 Yes, the NFT will be here or this is actually the NFT.

-That's the contract of the NFT and another NFT can use it as well.
+prof: That's the contract of the NFT...

+student: and another NFT can use it as well?

-It's the contract, it's a smart contract that is owned by us, in particular by Eva, because he put it on the blockchain, so he's the owner of that one, so it's associated with his particular address and he is able to access all of these functions.
+prof: It's the contract, it's a smart contract that is owned by us, in particular by Ivan, because he put it on the blockchain, so he's the owner of that one, so it's associated with his particular address and he is able to access all of these functions.
-Some functions can be accessed by everybody, so I can say balance off, so I can ask for a smart contract, balance off, and I can say purely.
+Some functions can be accessed by everybody, so I can say `balance_of`, so I can ask for a smart contract, `balance_of`, and I can say purely.
 You can put your address.
-Ah, it's the balance off, it's the balance off a particular user.
+Ah, it's the `balance_of`, it's the balance off a particular user.
 What can I do?
-I own a rough, total supply.
+I own a rough, `total_supply`.
-So I can ask this smart contract, total supply, which means tell me how many NFTs you own, and then it tells me 244.
+So I can ask this smart contract, `total_supply`, which means tell me how many NFTs you own, and then it tells me 244.
 So this smart contract is counter-starring 244 NFTs.
-We have all the NFTs around, and some of the NFTs are owned by me, some of the NFTs are owned by Eva and by other people and things like that.
+We have all the NFTs around, and some of the NFTs are owned by me, some of the NFTs are owned by Ivan and by other people and things like that.
 So when we talk about NFTs, we can create some NFTs, and then normally we create it with this account, that's why it has 244.
 So we use it as our own master for that.
 So in order to do that, it's something you could copy the smart contract, deploy it for yourself, and then you have an NFTs.

+student: ...

-You can do 256, is it just one and it's 56?
+prof: You can do 256, is it just 256?

-No, it's more than two.
+multiple students: No, it's more than two.

-But this is something we have to be careful about.
+prof: But this is something we have to be careful about.
 So in blockchain, I mean Ivan will tell you about this when you discuss the smart contract, in blockchain you are very careful about data, and about the amount of data.
 When you can use a small int, use a small int, because it all costs money.